9 of the Top Beaches in Miami For Every Type of Traveler

 Boasting a place on the National Register of Historic Places, Historic Virginia Key Beach Park was once one of the few places in the area that welcomed Black swimmers.
 Today, it’s one of the best beaches in Miami for families.

-Extending for a mile, the beach is calm and quiet, mostly attracting people with young children and teenagers.
+Extending for about a mile (1.6 kilometers), the beach is calm and quiet, mostly attracting people with young children and teenagers.
 Here, you’ll find free history tours, coastal trails, a playground, and even an antique carousel that operates on weekends and holidays.
 Active families can also bike the 8.5-mile (13.7-kilometer) Rickenbacker Trail to pass by this and other cool spots in Key Biscayne.

 3. For clubbers: Nikki Beach Miami Beach